Svetlana Pletnyova

-Svetlana Alexandrovna Pletneva (also spelled Pletnyeva and Pletnyova; Светлана Александровна Плетнёва, /ru/; 1 April 1926, Vyatka – 20 November 2008, Moscow) was a Russian archaeologist and historian.
-Like Lev Gumilev, she was a student of Mikhail Artamonov, although she discarded many of the former's theories as mere speculations.
-Pletneva was the world's leading authority on the Khazars and authored numerous books about early medieval inhabitants of the Pontic–Caspian steppe.
-She won the USSR State Prize in 1986.
+Svetlana Alexandrovna Pletnyova (also spelled Pletneva and Pletnyeva; Светлана Александровна Плетнёва, /ru/; 1 April 1926, Vyatka – 20 November 2008, Moscow) was a Russian archaeologist and historian.
+She was the world's leading authority on the Khazars and authored numerous books about early medieval inhabitants of the Pontic–Caspian steppe.

-Pletneva participated in Artamonov's excavation of Sarkel (1949–1951).
-She led a series of expeditions which excavated the key sites of the Saltovo-Mayaki culture.
-For instance, a Soviet-Bulgarian-Hungarian expedition under Pletneva's leadership explored the Mayatskoye settlement (1975, 1977–1982).
-She also excavated Pliska, the first capital of Bulgaria, and directed excavations of the Tmutarakan fortress.
-In 1990, she published a monograph about the Polovtsy (Cumans).
+Both Pletnyova and Lev Gumilev studied under Mikhail Artamonov, but she rejected many of Gumilev's theories as groundless speculation.
+She participated in Artamonov's excavation of Sarkel (1949–1951), then led a series of expeditions which excavated other key sites of the Saltovo-Mayaki culture.
+For instance, a Soviet-Bulgarian-Hungarian expedition under Pletnyova's leadership explored the Mayatskoye settlement (1975, 1977–1982).
+She also directed excavations of the Tmutarakan fortress on the Black Sea coast.

+In her seminal monograph From Mobile Camps to Cities (1967), Pletnyova examines the transformation of the Pontic-Caspian nomads from mobile steppe riders into semi-nomadic and eventually fully sedentary communities.
+She traces the gradual evolution of their settlements — from temporary camps and unfortified villages to imposing stone fortifications and early medieval cities.
+At the same time, she charts the parallel shift in housing, from portable yurts to permanent semi-dugouts and surface dwellings with fixed hearths.